jbritain/visual-vibrance/README.md

 - [NinjaMike](https://github.com/NinjaMike) - Directional lightmapping method
 - [sixthsurge](https://github.com/sixthsurge) - A decent amount of code reference from [Photon](https://github.com/sixthsurge/photon)
 - [Null](https://github.com/Null-MC/) - Help porting in the atmospheric scattering code
+- [BuilderB0y](https://github.com/builderb0y) from whom I shamelessly stole the idea of an infinite ocean plane
 - As always, the members of the ShaderLABS Discord server who have helped me get this far learning how to do all this
 - Many other people, there are links scattered throughout the code